TG9541/W1209/README.md

 * take a note of the read out time, and the log interval)
 * copy and paste the data to a spread sheet program
 * use the known read-out time, and the log intervall for creating a time axis for an x/y chart

+## The Thermostat Controller

+`control.fs` implements a very simple 2-point controller with hysteresis, and delay.
+There is no other reason for either of the parameters other than they can be used for mitigating noise, which the sensor measurement already takes care of.

+In future versions it may be replaced by a simple PI controller, where the relay duty cycle is the control variable.

 ## Working with the Code in this Repository